btk-dev/CNES/README.md

 ### Why

 After making the Chip-8 interpreter I decided to try and create an NES emulator as they are extremely well documented online and there are a number of other NES emulators already existing online.
+Started as a summer project between school semesters to understand low level computer operation and architecture.
 The NES is a fairly basic system by modern standards, having only 126 official operations and a small amount of memory for programs and internal systems.

 ### Roadmap
 - [x] Parse iNes format roms
 - [x] Create virtual cartridge
-- []  Create Mapper Interface - Currently only mapper 0 implemented
+- [ ]  Create Mapper Interface - Currently only mapper 0 implemented
 - [x] Create CPU
     - [x] Set up memory map
     - [x] Hardware structure - registers